Contents

 React Native Share API to Share TextInput message includes the React Native Share component which is used to share any content.
 We usually add a share button in our app to share something with other users either using any social media or any other medium.
-Here is the example of React Native Share API to Share TextInput message from our App.
+Here is an example of React Native Share API to Share TextInput messages from our App.

 You can also see: